* Russian stock market, bonds and currency plunge

 safe-haven assets, boosting gold stocks.

-Although the focus was on Ukraine, the economic calendar was
+Though the focus will likely remain on Ukraine, the economic